pykern package

 pkdc('user context: name={name}, id={id}', **user_rec)

-If you do nothing, the first print statement would come out always.
-The second wouldn’t come out unless you specified a “”control” via the environment variable $PYKERN_PKDEBUG_CONTROL:
+The first print statement always appears.
+The second does not unless you specify a “control” via the environment variable $PYKERN_PKDEBUG_CONTROL:

 PYKERN_PKDEBUG_CONTROL=my_mod python my_prog.py